dasha-x/Assignment3_COMP348/README.md

 # Assignment3_COMP348

-Small introductory assignment using Python
+Small introductory assignment using Python for Principles of Programming Languages course.